Category Archives: Defense attorney

 Talk With a Criminal Defense Attorney to Protect Your Rights

 If you think your rights were violated by illegal search and seizure, talk to a lawyer about your options.
 Your lawyer can examine the facts of your case and take action if your rights were violated.
-For a confidential consultation with the Fort Worth defense attorneys at Lee and Wood, LP, call 817-678-6771 or send us a message today.
+For a confidential consultation with the Fort Worth defense attorneys at LEE AND WOOD, GP, call 817-678-6771 or send us a message today.

 What Happens if You Were Arrested, But Not Read Your Rights?